User Experience Designer at Mount Sinai Health System

 What has contributed most to your career success?

 Networking.
 People and relationships are your most valuable asset.
-Building a professional network takes time and effort, but it can certainly be done in college, especially through internships, summer programs, and part time jobs, even reaching out to your friends and relatives for contacts in an a specific industry is helpful.
-I am constantly building my professional network by participating in industry specific social and educational events and simply asking for introductions.
+Building a professional network takes time and effort, but it can certainly be done in college, especially through internships, summer programs, and part time jobs.
+Even reaching out to your friends and relatives for contacts in a specific industry is helpful.
+I am constantly building my professional network by simply asking for introductions.
 I have even made some amazing new friends as well!